codio-content/OCR_J276_1.6_Systems_Security_Prevention/.guides/content/Network-policies-87d7.md

 For a Network to run efficiently and securely it is vital that a good network policy is followed.
-Some good practices for organisations to follow are as follows:
+Some good practices for organisations to follow are:

 - Enforce the use of strong passwords by using a combination of letters, numbers and symbols.
 - Ensure that SPAM filters are used on Email and up to date anti-virus software is in place.